The Winning Edge: How Sports Enhance Kids’ Mental Health

 By fostering an environment that recognizes both the mental boosts and the pressures of sports, we can help our young athletes not just succeed in their sports but thrive in life.

-Kaiser Permanente Partners with St. James to Support Healthy Athletes
+Kaiser Permanente Partners with The St. James to Support Healthy Athletes

 Kaiser Permanente is honored to partner with The St. James, which offers diverse programs for youth sports, catering to beginners and advanced athletes alike to foster inclusivity and participation.
 Through this partnership, Kaiser Permanente supports The St. James youth sports events, teams and other activities that promote sports and wellness among youth in the region.
 The collaboration aims to cultivate a thriving environment for young athletes to excel, not only in sports but also in their overall mental, emotional and physical well-being.